United Kingdom

 • an agent acting on behalf of the company has and habitually exercises authority to do business on behalf of the company in the United Kingdom.

 A fixed place of business includes (but is not limited to) a place of management; a branch; an office; a factory; a workshop; an installation or structure for the exploration of natural resources; a mine, oil or gas well, quarry, or other place of extraction of natural resources; or a building, construction, or installation project.
-However, a company is not regarded as having a UK PE if the activities for which the fixed place of business is maintained or which the agent carries on are only of a preparatory or auxiliary nature (also defined in the statute).
-From 1 January 2019, this will not be the case where the non-resident has artificially fragmented their business operations to avoid coming within the charge to corporation tax.
+However, a company is not regarded as having a UK PE if the activities for which the fixed place of business is maintained or which the agent carries on are only of a preparatory or auxiliary nature (also defined in the statute) except where the non-resident has artificially fragmented their business operations to avoid coming within the charge to corporation tax.

 Special rules exist to explain how the PE's profits should be evaluated for UK tax purposes (see the Branch income section for more information).